Principle Security Principle Security.

 • Procurement requires a fixed price for a fixed artifact

-A 45-minute scoping call is enough to shape a resident charter: your domains, a velocity that fits, and the two engineers you'll be working with.
+A 45-minute scoping call is enough to shape a resident charter: your domains, a pace that fits, and the operators who'll live in your environment and answer for the outcome.